sbani/wassit/README.md

   -f, --follow-redirect   Follow the first redirect (if present) and proxies content -h, --help              help for wassit
-  -l, --listen string     Host and port that the wassit server is listening to (default ":9001") -s, --socks5 string     Use a socks5 socks for connections to the target -t, --tor               Enable tor socks5 proxy usage.
+  -l, --listen string     Host and port that the wassit server is listening to (default ":9001") -q, --quiet             Do not log output to sdtout.
+Silent mode -s, --socks5 string     Use a socks5 socks for connections to the target -t, --tor               Enable tor socks5 proxy usage.
 Please don't forget to start tor
 ```